 Key Liquidation Metrics

-- Ethereum accounts for 75% of total liquidation volume in USD, but non-Ethereum networks handle the majority of liquidation events by count
+- Ethereum accounts for 75% of total liquidation volume in USD terms

 MEV Recapture Success

 In March 2025, Aave integrated Chainlink's Smart Value Recapture (SVR) into its Ethereum market.
-By February 2026:
+By February 2026, the system:

 - Processed $675M across ~3,900 liquidations

-- Captured approximately $16M in MEV for the Aave DAO
+- Captured ~$16M in MEV for the Aave DAO

 - Achieved a 73% non-toxic MEV recapture rate